 A comet appeared in the skies and is shown on the Bayeux Tapestry.
 It is thought to be the same comet that was named after Edmund Halley who accurately predicted its return in 1758.

 Tostig invades the south of England

 After being expelled from Northumbria Tostig spent time in Flanders.
 Here he raised an army and fleet and attempted to invade the south of England.
-The English armies around the Isle of Wight area were too strong and Tostig was forced to look for another place to attack.
+The English armies around the Isle of Wight were too strong so Tostig was forced to look for another place to attack.
 His fleet sailed up the east coast of England to Lincolnshire.

 Dedication of Holy Trinity at Caen

 William the Conqueror and Matilda attended the dedication of Matilda's church, the Holy Trinity at Caen.
 To show their devotion they gave their daughter Cecilia to the church to be raised as a nun.